Andraus88/race/README.md

 Many tests are running, covering 85% of Lines.
 These tests include all Controllers "/Put", all Servies "save", "getById", "getAll", "delete" and "update".
 MongoDB is in use to save all Cars, Swagger is implemented for  documentation.

-> Note: Due to unfamiliarity utilization of RabbitMQ the ms-races and ms-history are yet to be implemented.
+> Note: Due to personal constraints and unfamiliarity utilization of RabbitMQ the ms-races and ms-history features are yet to be implemented.

 ```sh
 The API is versioned 0.0.3-SNAPSHOT